BioUSlider-1

 Please Click Here to see course offerings from previous seasons.

-We now have financial aid available for most courses.
-Please contact [email protected] to request financial support, and we will provide you with options.
+We have financial aid available for most courses!
+Please contact [email protected] to request financial support, and we will provide you with a financial support package that works for your needs.

 BioU satisfies a strong demand for in-depth, immersive nature study.
 This university has no sports team, no admission’s office, and no deans or provosts.
 Instead, BioU has Vermont’s rich and varied assemblage of natural communities – wild places well-suited to intensive field study and creative learning – and a community of passionate and renowned instructors.